tsukitaro/tsukitaro/README.md

 ### Hi there 👋 I'm Dylan

-🌱 I’m currently learning Java & new technologies
+I’m currently learning typescript & vue.js

 ⚡ Fun fact: I love the editors, in special vim/neovim

 <!--
 **kert-daiki/kert-daiki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.